Updated on July 6, 2024

 sudo apt install python3-RPi.GPIO

 Update: The new Raspberry Pi 5 uses a different chipset for GPIO functionality which means existing GPIO libraries need to be updated to be compatible with the Pi 5.
 It turns out python3-RPi.GPIO isn't compatible with the Pi 5 but there's a drop-in replacement called rpi-lgpio and it's compatible with all Raspberry Pi versions.
 If you previously installed python3-RPi.GPIO, make sure you uninstall it first before installing rpi-lgpio.
-It can be installed with PIP or as a system package.
-If using the official Raspberry Pi OS you'll need to install it as a system package.
+It can be installed with PIP or as a system package, but I suggest installing it as a system package:

 sudo apt install python3-rpi-lgpio